 High-Margin Paint Products Dominate the Market

 Following Hurricane Ida, Sherwin-Williams’ access to raw materials plummeted, forcing the company to make some difficult decisions when it came to their product line.
 Rather than using raw materials for products that don’t have high margin, the company is focusing instead on creating paints that will net them the biggest return.

 According to John G. Morikis, chairman and CEO of Sherwin-Williams, the company does not expect to see any improvements in raw materials supply or pricing.
 Additionally, suppliers are reporting that the impacts of Hurricane Ida are more serious than initially thought.
 With reduced access to the raw materials used in some of the company’s more popular paints, they must rethink their product line, substituting low-quality, low-margin paints with higher-quality, pricier products.

 Why High-Margin Products Could Further the Paint Shortage

-The switch to high-margin products will lead to reduced access to more affordable paints for commercial projects.
+The switch to high-margin products will lead to reduced access to more affordable paints for commercial painting projects and especially industrial coatings.
 As Sherwin-Williams shifts its focus to creating higher quality paints, products that once were easily accessible will become increasingly difficult to obtain.
 If you have a commercial paint project on the horizon, the best advice we can give is to schedule it sooner than later.
 Doing so will give your painting contractor the opportunity to locate the paints you need before they disappear altogether.
 Additionally, you’ll be able to capitalize on lower prices before they inevitably rise again in the near future.